EMG-MU/WAPPAC_docs/_sources/simulation_platform/sim_input_eval_NOTrandom.md.txt

 * Use **Development Mode** (`eval_flag = false`) for iterative testing your controller across the three different sea state scenarios, and performance index evaluation.
 * Switch to **Evaluation Mode** (`eval_flag = true`) only when ready to generate submission files for official evaluation of the results.
-* **Important:** In evaluation mode, the order of the sea states is randomized.
-Ensure your controller handles each scenario **robustly and without prior knowledge** of which sea state is currently simulated.